01 of 08

 Some rotisserie kits do not have or need counterbalances.
-If yours does, make sure you follow the next two paragraphs.
+If yours does, make sure you follow these instructions.

 Balancing the turkey on the rotisserie makes sure it cooks evenly and doesn't burn out the rotisserie motor.
 If the rotisserie kit has a counterbalance, then there should be no trouble getting it balanced.
 If not, there isn't too much you can do about it.
 Turkeys are heavier on the back than on the breast side.

-To balance the turkey remove the motor from the bracket and place the rotisserie rod with the turkey on the grill so that it moves freely.
-The heavy side will drop towards the bottom.
+To balance the turkey, remove the motor from the bracket and place the rotisserie rod with the turkey on the grill so that it moves freely.
+The heavy side will drop toward the bottom.
 Pull the counterbalance straight up and tighten.
 It won't balance perfectly, but you will offset the weight enough to allow the motor to handle the load easily.

 Rotisserie turkey is grilled indirectly.
 This means that the burners directly underneath the turkey are off and that all the heat is being provided by the other burners.
-If the burners under the turkey are on, you will get flare-ups, plus this is where the drip pan should be placed to catch the drippings.
-Make sure to half fill the drip pan with water to prevent the drippings from burning.
-The drippings will cook so watch to make sure the pan doesn't dry out.
+If the burners under the turkey are on, you will get flare-ups.

-Adjust the heat on the grill until the temperature reaches around 350 degrees F. It is not a good idea to wander away too long.
+Adjust the heat on the grill until the temperature reaches around 350 F/175 C. It is not a good idea to wander away too long.
 It is best to keep an eye on the turkey for the first few minutes to make sure that everything is going right.Continue to 6 of 8 below.

 06 of 08